 A trademark is a distinct symbol, word, logo or multiple words or logos that are registered or established legally through their use as representing an enterprise or the brand of a product.
 A trademark protects logos and brand names used on services as well as goods.
 Trademarks are intellectual property rights that are protected by law.
-Trademarks are different from patents, which protect inventions, and copyright, which protect an original work of authorship.
+Trademarks are different from patents, which protect inventions and copyright, which protect authorship's original work.

-The trademark law in UAE was introduced in its Federal Law No.37 of 1992 on Trademarks The main purpose of a trademark is brand recognition.
+The trademark law in UAE was introduced in its Federal Law No.37 of 1992 on Trademarks.
+The main purpose of a trademark is brand recognition.
 Trademarks serve as an assurance to the consumer that products or the company bearing the trademark are of a well-known brand and reliable quality.
 To put it in simple words, trademarks protect consumers from using fake brands or counterfeit products.
-Accordingly, trademarks help in standing out amongst the competition by protecting the goodwill of the enterprise that owns the mark.
+Accordingly, trademarks help in standing out amongst the competition by protecting the enterprise's goodwill that owns the mark.

-For the purpose of trademark registration, the Trademarks Office- Ministry of Economy is the authority in charge.
+For trademark registration, the Trademarks Office- Ministry of Economy is the authority in charge.
 However, for the Enforcement of trademarks

 - The IPR (Intellectual Property rights) Department- DED (Department of Economic Development)

 - The ECD (Economic Crimes Department)- CID (Criminal Investigation Department)

 - Ministry of Justice

 - Customs Department

 Any form of distinctive seals letters, numbers, words, logos, hallmarks, titles, advertisements packs.
 Marks or group of marks that are to be used to distinguish or differentiate between goods or services is allowed to be registered as a trademark.